WICG/attribution-reporting-api/aggregate_key_discovery.md

 ##  Example call with this new proposal

-Assuming an adtech uses the rightmost 42 bits of keyspace to encode attribution keys, and has found that a threshold of L1*2.5 provides a good precision/recall tradeoff for their use case.
-In this scenario, the adtech's call to the aggregation service would look as follows:
+Assuming an ad tech uses the rightmost 42 bits of keyspace to encode attribution keys, and has found that a threshold of L1*2.5 provides a good precision/recall tradeoff for their use case.
+In this scenario, the ad tech's call to the aggregation service would look as follows:

 ```python
 filtering_key_mask = [0]*(128-42) + [1]*42